bernars-usa/hello-world/README.md

 # Hello World

 My own place on GitHub to experiment.
-[Learn More About Me!](about-me.md)
+[Learn more about me!](about-me.md)